browserengineering/book/book/visual-effects.md

 breaking up the surface into a grid of tiles which have their own raster surfaces and their own *x* and *y* offset to the page.
 Whenever content that intersects a tile changes its display list, the tile is re-rastered.
-Tiles that are not on or "near"^[near] the screen are not rastered at all.
+Tiles that are not on or "near"[^near] the screen are not rastered at all.
 This all happens on the GPU, since surfaces (Skia ones [in particular][gpu-surface]) can be stored on the GPU.
 :::